 What are they?

-The Motiva Ergonomix is the latest generation of silicone breast implant from Establishment labs of the U.S. (https://motivaimplants.com/).
-Using advanced nanotechnology in its manufacturing process, Motiva produces superior implants that look and feel more natural, yet are more durable, and are also safer.
+The Motiva Ergonomix is the current generation of silicone breast implant from Establishment labs of the U.S. (https://motivaimplants.com/).
+Using modern and sophisticated nanotechnology in its manufacturing process, Motiva produces high quality implants that look and feel more natural, yet are more durable, and are also safe.

 What are the advantages of Motiva breast implants?